 For instance, 12 eclairs, each with a different filling, whether it be a pastry cream, mousse, whipped ganache etc – enhanced with nut pastes, fruits curds ad infinitum, plus a mini croquembouche, for fun.
 However, after over a week of A LOT of baking and big dinners, which resulted in my not being able to get started on these until the very last second (literally, August 31st), I changed course and instead added a surprise layer of cooked fruit beneath the pastry cream.
 Half the recipe contains a layer of diced bananas, caramelized with sugar, salt, butter and rum, with a dusting of edible gold and dried banana ‘dust’ on top of the chocolate glaze.
 The other half of the recipe contains a layer of raspberries..very briefly cooked down with raspberry coulis, beneath the pastry cream.

 The only changes I made to the original recipe was using white chocolate in the pastry cream instead of the bittersweet chocolate it called for, and a little whipped cream to lighten it up.
 However, due to last minute mania, by the time I got to the pastry cream, I was so tired I rushed it, resulting in a much looser consistency than usual.
-I also coated some of my eclair tops with melted white chocolate, drizzling the chocolate glaze from Pierre’s recipe over the white chocolate (Doesn’t the eclair in the photo with the raspberries look like Shamu?).
+I also coated some of my eclair tops with melted white chocolate, drizzling the chocolate glaze from Pierre’s recipe over the white chocolate (Doesn’t the eclair in the photo with the raspberries look like Shamu the Orca?).
 I must say, I really enjoyed alternating glazes from white to bittersweet, and playing around with different designs to make my little french darlings look tres jolie.
 Actually, ‘little’ is a misnomer.
 I prefer my eclairs very chubby, so no long, thin, ‘finger like’ baked babies here.
 Let’s just say mine are the big guys pushing the dainty ones off the dessert tray.

 Finally, I usually like to just stick a pastry tip into one end of the eclair shell and fill it up with pastry cream, but since I was incorporating a layer of fruit, opening them up was the only choice I had.
 Regardless, a split eclair makes a very pretty presentation, albeit being a little messier to eat.